Crypto137/MHServerEmu/docs/Setup/InitialSetup.md

 # Initial Setup

+The following instructions are intended for stable builds of the server.
+If you feel confident in doing everything yourself, you may be interested in [Manual Setup](./ManualSetup.md).

+## Setting Up

-First, you need to get the `1.52.0.1700` game client.
+1. Get a copy of version `1.52.0.1700` of the game client.
 This is the final released version of Marvel Heroes, so if you still have the game in your Steam library, you can download it from there.
 If you do not have the game in your Steam library, you may be able to find an archived copy of it on websites like Archive.org.

-After you acquire the client, make sure to install .NET Desktop Runtime 6 if you do not have it installed already.
+2. Install .NET Desktop Runtime 6 if you do not have it installed already.
 You can download it [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
-Download [this version](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.27-windows-x64-installer) if you are not sure which one to get.
+Download [this version](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.33-windows-x64-installer) if you are not sure which one to get.

-The following instructions are intended for stable builds of the server.
-If you feel confident in doing everything yourself, please see [Manual Setup](./ManualSetup.md).

-## Setting Up

-1. Download the latest [MHServerEmu stable build](https://github.com/Crypto137/MHServerEmu/releases/latest) and extract it.
+3. Download the latest [MHServerEmu stable build](https://github.com/Crypto137/MHServerEmu/releases/latest) and extract it.

-2. Run the included `SetupSorcererSupreme` tool and point it to your Marvel Heroes game files.
-You can find them by right clicking on the game in your Steam library and choosing `Manage` -> `Browse local files`.
+4. Run the included `SetupSorcererSupreme` tool and point it to your Marvel Heroes game files.
+If you have the game on Steam, you can find them by right clicking on the game in your library and choosing `Manage` -> `Browse local files`.

 ## Running the Server